 Aja Naomi King is probably best known for her role as Michaela Pratt on How to Get Away with Murder.
-She was recently cast as female lead in the historical drama film The Birth of a Nation based on the story of the 1831 slave rebellion led by Nat Turner.
+She recently played the female lead in the historical drama film The Birth of a Nation based on the story of the 1831 slave rebellion led by Nat Turner.
 She has the looks and the acting ability.

 Heading up Sleepy Hollow, Nicole Beharie has a rising career having starred alongside Michael Fassbender in Shame and Chadwick Boseman in 42.
 She has received a number of awards of the last few years, and should be a good contender for the role of Riri – unless the studio decides to go with someone much younger.
 At 31, Beharie might be slightly too old to play the character.

 Best known for her role as Lacey Porter in the ABC Family series Twisted, Kylie Bunbury is not that well-known yet, but her role as Suhad, a strong-willed winsome warrior, in Tut and her role as Dawn in Under the Dome has put her on Hollywood’s radar.